CZ-NIC/apkg/docs/templates.md

 * `now`: current date and time in changelog format (provided only by pkgstyles with changelog dates such as `deb` and `rpm`)

+[include] tag is also supported and can be used to include files relative to project root.

 Example Debian `changelog`:

 ```jinja